dalenewman/Cfg-NET/Articles/Autofac.md

 var dba = new DatabaseAdmin("DatabaseAdmin.xml");
 ```

-Now you can just pass in the file name.
-Life is good, right?

 ### An IReader Problem

-You may have noticed I instantiated a reader right
+You may have noticed I instantiated a reader inside my `DatabaseAdmin`
-inside my `DatabaseAdmin` class.
-This tightly couples the reader
+class.
+This tightly couples the reader to my class, which is bad.
-to my class, which is bad.
-When you're practicing dependency injection,
+When you're practicing dependency injection, you never want to *new up*
-you never want to *new up* your dependencies internally.
-You should only
+your dependencies internally.
+You should only instantiate dependencies
-instantiate dependencies in a single place; which is referred to as your
+in a single place; which is referred to as your *composition root*.
-*composition root*.

-So, let's compose things instead:
+So, let's add `IReader` to the `DatabaseAdmin` constructor instead:

 ```csharp
 public class DatabaseAdmin : CfgNode {